Communications Challenges (CMM1002)

 - 5. Demonstrate leadership and effective teamwork

-- 6. Reflect on work processes and organise thoughts into structured blogs
+- 6. Critically reflect on work processes

 - 8. Generously engage with methods and people who represent opinions and viewpoints different from your own